System Design Space

 Analytics BFF

-Returns UI-facing view models for KPI cards, chart series, and table schema while hiding data-source complexity, RBAC, and aggregation policy.
+Returns UI-facing view models for KPI cards, chart series, and table schema, while hiding data-source complexity, RBAC, and aggregation policy.

-Query state + cache layer
+Query state and cache

 Realtime channel